Louisiana Museum of Modern Art is considered a major work in Danish modernist architecture.

 The multiculturalism of Los Angeles and San Francisco, especially the growing Japanese community, had a deep impact on the architecture found in Southern California, and the references to the simplicity of Japanese architecture, are obvious at Louisiana MoMA.

-We've worked closely with the creative department of Louisiana MoMA to ideate a watch design that conveys these two factors.
+We have worked closely with the creative department of Louisiana MoMA to ideate a watch design that conveys these two factors.

 The Louisiana Collection boasts the same minimalist design and high quality as our Absalon Collection: the Swiss movement makes sure that you never miss a beat, and the genuine calf leather straps are easily interchanged.